 Domestic violence accusations typically involve a situation where it's one person's word against the other, commonly known as the infamous “he-said/she-said” scenario.

-Most domestic violence incidents between intimate couples occur behind closed doors, which means there are not normally third-party witnesses who can verify what actually happened.
+Most domestic violence incidents between intimate couples occur behind closed doors, which means there are generally no third-party witnesses who can verify what happened.

-In situations where there are witnesses, it's normally young minor children who are not always a neutral witness due to their pre-existing relationship with one or both of the parties.
+In situations where there are witnesses, it's ordinarily young minor children who are not always a neutral witness due to their pre-existing relationship with one or both of the parties.

 This means that a reasonable doubt argument based on complaining witness credibility is often one of the best defense strategies against domestic violence allegations in Los Angeles.